 In other words, if the clinical evaluation is not thorough enough, and the clinician is not thorough enough to pursue the index of the clinical suspicion for other diseases, such as hypersensitivity pneumonitis, occult connective tissue disease, the clinician tends to simply label the diagnosis as IPF, which is what the concern is.

-Jessica: What research has been conducted that supports your stance?
+JB: What research has been conducted that supports your stance?

 Dr Raghu: Several studies have actually documented that patients who manifest features of idiopathic pulmonary fibrosis, the way we described now, do in fact have connective tissue disease.
 In fact, the so‑called IPF may precede the overt manifestation of specific connective tissue disease by a few years.
 That's one.